TheOwenLab/cbs-toolkit/resources/QualtricsIntegration.md

 6. Finally, make the survey redict participants to the `CREYOS_URL` contained in the embedded data field by customizing the "End of Survey" block in the Survey flow:

 <center><img src="./images/04-qualtrics.png" alt="Q2" width="600"/></center>

+7. You can also set your Creyos batch to redirect upon completion by setting the `Redirect URL` field and including the appropriate parameters, like `user_id`.